zammad/zammad-admin-documentation/channels/form.rst

             package you've chosen.

    Add agreement text before submit
-      If enabled will allow you define a text that the form will display together with a to tick box.
-This allows you to make your form conform to local laws, e.g. by providing data privacy notes that the user has to accept before submitting the form.
+      If enabled, this will allow you define a text that the form will display together with a checkbox.
+Thereby you can ensure your form conforms to legal requirements, e.g. by providing data privacy notes that the user has to accept before submitting the form.

       .. figure:: /images/channels/form/form-channel_acceptance-setting.gif